 If you have a sound debt repayment plan that still gives you leeway to invest, doing so may be a smarter move than allocating all your money toward your principal.
 Choosing to pay invest over paying down debt is most applicable to low-interest debts because you may be able to make more money by investing than you’d save by paying off your debt.
-Speaking with a financial advisor can help you determine the best approach for you and your debt payments and investment strategy.
+Speaking with a Financial Advisor can help you determine an approach to your debt payments and investment strategy that works for you.

 Carefully plan out debt repayment

 You may be anxious to rid your credit history of certain debt, but it’s important to go about repayment strategically, which means considering all your options and the potential consequences of paying off a debt completely.
 If you recently received a windfall, or if you’re thinking you would like to save your extra coin, start by comparing OnPoint’s various savings options.
 Not sure if saving, paying off debt, or investing is right for you?
-Reach out to one of our experienced Financial Advisors.
+Find a local Financial Advisor.